 “Working one-on-one with the people who hire tech talent helps us gain a better understanding of how our students can be successful in that metro area,” says Iron Yard CMO Eric Dodds.
 This kind of personalization can make bootcamps much more valuable to your bottom line.

 Beyond researching the actual tech skills you’ll be learning, also consider whether the bootcamp will help you in other ways.
 Does it include a resume workshop?
-Does it have connections with companies who like to hire its graduates?
+Does it have connections with companies who like to hire their graduates?